sangster/codeless_code/README.md

     --version

 Options
-    -o, --output            write to the given file. "-" for STDOUT -f, --format            one of: raw, term (default) -p, --path              path to directory of fables. see github.com/aldesantis/the-codeless-code --random                select one fable, randomly, from the filtered list --random-set            select n fables, randomly, from the filtered list
+    -c, --columns           when listing fables, format the output into columns -e, --headers           headers to include in the list output. may be repeated -f, --format            one of: raw, plain, or term (default) -o, --output            write to the given file. "-" for STDOUT -p, --path              path to directory of fables. see github.com/aldesantis/the-codeless-code --random                select one fable, randomly, from the filtered list --random-set            select n fables, randomly, from the filtered list